How to Screenshot on Snapchat without the Sender Knowing (2023)

 The only time you can’t initiate a screen recording is when you’re in the middle of viewing a snap, so it’s best to glean whether or not a snap will warrant recording before you open.

-Be wary, there are instances in which the sender will be notified if you’ve screenshotted/recorded their photo/video, namely if you’ve updated to Snapchat version 10.17.5 or later.
+Be wary, there are instances in which the sender will be notified if you’ve screenshotted/recorded their photo/video.
 If you’re currently in a preceding version of the app, you can screen record correspondents’ content safe in the knowledge they’re none the wiser to your duplicitous ways.
 Your best bet is to test it out on another friend’s Snap (someone who doesn’t care that you’re taking screenshots) before trying it.